ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ---

+### Project Analyst

+Given a project brief with component of different types, Breadboard can be used to orchestrate a team of specialist agents to assess the project, provide feedback, and generate a report on the project's feasibility, risks, and potential rewards.

+---

+### Project Planner

+Given a project brief, Breadboard can be used to generate a project plan, including tasks, milestones, dependencies, and resources required to complete the project.
+Breadboard can also be used to track progress, provide reminders, and adjust the plan based on changing circumstances.

+---

 ### Long Range Health Monitoring System

 Health metrics of different formats, mediums and from different platforms including including wearables, medical devices, IoT devices and even manually entered data, or pictures of consumables can be processed and analysed using Breadboard.